-We decided to do regional, rather than city or town, guides because we recognise that in some parts of the country, people leave their immediate area to get supplies further afield.
-In certain parts of New Zealand (particularly outside urban centres), it’s not always easy to get everything you need for a zero waste lifestyle on your doorstep, so a regional perspective is more useful.
+We created regional, rather than city or town, guides because we recognise that in some parts of New Zealand (particularly outside urban centres) people leave their immediate area to get supplies further afield.
+So a regional perspective is more useful.

-Having said that, we emphasise that we don’t necessarily condone burning lots of fossil fuels to drive across town, or through a region, to get an item packaging free when you could have gotten it in a packet a five minute walk from your house.
-However, we don’t necessarily recommend settling for the packaged item either.
-What we do recommend, is strategic shopping.
-So, if you know that you are going to a nearby town one day (say, for a doctor’s appointment, a bigger shop, a visit, or some other reason), and you can see you could do with a top up of some items that you can’t get locally packaging-free, then take the opportunity to get that item when you are already going out of town.
-Being organised enough to combine trips and do multiple things in one go, rather than driving back and forth for different purposes, is an important part of the habit changes that are part of the zero waste lifestyle.
+To avoid burning lots of fossil fuels, we recommend strategic shopping.
+If you know you're going to a nearby town one day (say, for a doctor’s appointment, a bigger shop, a visit, or some other reason), and you can see you could do with topping up some items that you can’t get locally packaging-free, then take the opportunity to get that item when you're already going out of town.
+Combining trips and doing multiple things in one go, rather than driving back and forth for different purposes, is an important part of the habit changes that are part of the zero waste lifestyle.

 Remember too that you don’t necessarily have to rely on shops alone to get items in smaller centres.
 Starting (or joining) a co-op that buys items in bulk to share amongst a group of people is another really great idea.
-Where we know about co-ops, we try to add these into our guides.
-Taking advantage of other community initiatives, like community gardens and crop swaps, are another thing we try and link people up with through these guides.
-If we’ve missed some good ones, then do let us know (the key thing is that the kaupapa in some way supports people to produce less waste).
+Where we know about co-ops, we try to add these into our guides, as well as other community initiatives, like community gardens and crop swaps.
+If we’ve missed some good ones, let us know (the key thing is that the kaupapa in some way supports people to produce less waste).